manumaticx/pagingcontrol/README.md

 ### Usage

-Here's the complete example frome the above gif:
+Here's the complete example from the above gif:

 `index.xml`
 ```xml